 - 1 cup olive oil

-Well that’s all for today friends.
+Well that’s all for today friend.
 Thanks for stopping by.
-Have a wonderfully whimsical weekend!

 And remember, if you need any extra support to help you feel strong and healthy, make sure you download my FREE Anti-Inflammatory Meal Plan & Shopping List right here!

 As always, thank you for your love and support!